sarry2905/Protein-Function-Prediction/README.md

 Dataset for the 9 phyla were generated using features_dataset.py with 1,71,212 samples of protein in total.

-Sample Dataset for the family Fusobacteria is provided.
-At the time of Experiment, Fusobacteria had 402 reviewed samples After selecting samples with relevant GO terms, 249 samples remained.
-That were used to generate the features dataset.

-1. Fuso_train.csv  ------  187 samples from this phyla were used for Training.

-2. Fuso_test.csv   ------  62 samples from this phyla were used for Testing.

-3. Hypothetical Protein Features Fuso.csv ------ 212 samples of unreviewed proteins of this phyla were used for which predictions are made.

 The hypothetical Protein features file was generated the same way the final_dataset.csv is generated (removing the GO terms from the script) to make predictions.

-Complete Dataset for 9 phyla can be found at: https://github.com/suraiyajabin/ProteinFunctionPredictionDataSet
+Complete Dataset for 9 phyla can also be found at: https://github.com/suraiyajabin/ProteinFunctionPredictionDataSet

 # Training